Holding-Lab/ZMIZ1/Readme.md

 ## Quick Start

-Below is a quick example that will generate a the figures.
+Below is a quick example that will generate the figures.

 ```R
 # Install Package